This post was last Updated on September 17, 2020

 A little side note may be necessary for this Naked Travels article.

 Campground Bleesbruck was the first naturist campground we had ever been to, so our opinion could be a little bit spiced up by first-timer-excitement.
 Nevertheless, we went back several times to this place, which means we did really enjoy it.

 Now we’re going to try to give you a proper description of the place, but you can read everything about our first time at the campground in And then we took it one step further.

 Campground Bleesbruck is not a naturist only campground.
 In fact, the textile part is much bigger than the naturist part.
-In the naturist part there are about 20 – 25 pitches for campers or tents.
-Well, they’re not really pitches, it’s just a big grass field where you can chose where you set up camp.
+In the naturist part, there are about 20 – 25 pitches for campers or tents.
+Well, they’re not really pitches, it’s just a big grass field where you can choose where you set up camp.

 The facilities on the naturist part of the campground are rather… ehm… limited.
 Next to a very spacious and clean sanitary block, there’s nothing.
 Just grass and trees.
 Which is beautiful, but does get a bit boring after a while.
 No swimming pool, no table tennis tables, not even a jeu de boule court.

 On the textile part, there’s a bar and restaurant and a children’s playground, but also here that’s about it.